isesi/vexv5_23-24/README.md

 # vexv5_23-24

-I wrote this during my Senior year, and this code enables both driver control where a person with a controller can move the robot, and autonomous control where the robot has been given a set list of instructions.
+I wrote this during my Senior year for my school's VEX robotics team, and this code enables both driver control where a person with a controller can move the robot, and autonomous control where the robot has been given a set list of instructions.

 Main.cpp is the main file which contains all of the important code.